 Waiters and waitresses take orders and serve food and beverages to customers in dining establishments.

 Waiters and waitresses work in restaurants, bars, hotels, and other food-serving and drinking establishments.
 Part-time work is common, and schedules may vary to include early mornings, late evenings, weekends, and holidays.
-Many work part time.
-During busy hours, they may be under pressure to serve customers quickly and efficiently.